joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 add any more I’d need to add it as a query.

 We have the ability to add custom routes if we would like, by adding another call to routes.MapRoute.
-It doesn’t look like there is an order of precedence on routes, if you have a route that could lead to multiple controllers you will get an error.
+There is an order of precedence with multiple calls to MapRoute.
+The router will check whether the URL matches the first call to MapRoute, then the second, and so on.
+Each router can provide a default.
+If you had a WebAPI route which started it's links with a /api prefix, but the rest of the url did not match, it would use the api default setup to choose the controller and action.

 ## Controllers